motiejus/stud/misc/2019-11-08-NoSQL/README.md

 Welcome
 -------

-This is a presentation about NoSQL for cartographers.
+NoSQL for cartographers.

+Motiejus Jakštys

+2019-11-08

 Why me?
 -------

 - 2008: first paid software job.
-- 2012: graduated Computing Science.
+- 2009-2012: graduated Computing Science in Glasgow.
-- 2014-2016: Amazon Web Services.
+- 2014-2016: job: Amazon Web Services.
-- 2016+: Uber.
+- 2016-now:  job: Uber.

-- Using SQL and NoSQL at dayjob.
+SQL and NoSQL are part of the job.

 What is a server?
 -----------------

+Demonstration.

+- pi
+- pi-at-home.jpg

 SQL
 ---

 - Invented > 50 years ago.
-- Technologies differ, concepts are the same.
+- Technologies change, concepts remain.

 Power and limitation of SQL
 ---------------------------